Wound Care Tips for Caregivers

 This blog offers several basic wound care tips.
 While these suggestions should be useful in many cases, check with your loved one’s doctor for information about his or her specific condition.

-As the primary caregiver for a loved one’s wounds, your most important job is to prevent infection—not only because infection can lengthen the wound healing process, but also because certain infections can be life-threatening.
+As the primary caregiver for a loved one’s wounds, one of your most important job is to prevent infection—not only because infection can lengthen the wound healing process, but also because certain infections can be life-threatening.

 When you have to add wound care to the list of things to do, the challenge of providing at home wound care might seem overwhelming at first.